setms/book/docs/introduction/software.md

 writes to external storage (stack or tape).
 We can change $\delta$ to also output something.
 A finite state machine that produces output is a **transducer**.
-An example of a transducer is a Mealy machine @@Mealy1955.

 Conceptually, we can think of a transducer as a TM with two tapes: one for input and one for output.
 This implies that the output is a string of tape symbols from $\Gamma$.